Studying in Geneva

 Geneva is an international and multicultural city set against the spectacular backdrop of the Swiss and French Alps, on the shores of one of Europe’s largest lakes, the Lac Leman.
 Quality of life is high and students can draw on a wide range of social activities and the magnificent outdoors.

 Geneva is home to over 300 international NGOs and organisations, such as the UN, the World Health Organisation (WHO) and the International Labour Organisation (ILO).
-This international setting contributes to CERAH’s global attraction; every year, CERAH’s courses and training programmes draw students from all over the world.
+This international setting contributes to our global attraction; and every year, our courses attract students from all over the world.

 If you plan to come and study in Geneva, you will need to start preparing several months in advance for a number of reasons: